exhibitjs/exhibit/docs/using-exhibit-with-gulp.md

 })
 ```

+> gulp will wait for the build promise to resolve (i.e. for all files to be written to the destination) before it deems the task 'complete'.

 ## Example

-Exhibit's [Web Starter Kit fork](https://github.com/exhibitjs/exhibit-wsk) has gulp tasks (`$ gulp`, `$ gulp serve`), and these tasks use Exhibit for all the actual building, making it significantly faster and lighter than Google's original.
+Exhibit's [Web Starter Kit fork](https://github.com/exhibitjs/exhibit-wsk) is a good example of using Exhibit in a gulpfile.